The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 “We have 130,000 patients involved in the program,” Brown said.

-Brown said they have received 900 adult-use cannabis license applications and 500 have been reviewed.
-Three hundred and 20 letters were sent to applicants who needed to submit additional information.
+Brown said they had received 900 adult-use cannabis license applications.
+Five hundred were reviewed.
+Applicants were sent 320 letters.
+They need to submit additional information.

 “Stakeholder priorities are varied,” Brown said.